dceejay/RedMap/README.md

  - **neutral** : pseudo NATO style green square.
  - **unknown** : pseudo NATO style yellow square.
  - **earthquake** : black circle - diameter proportional to `msg.mag`.

+ The size of these can also be set in pixels using the **iconSize** property, e.g. `iconSize:96`.
+ The default size is 32 pixels.

 #### NATO Symbology